ChristianGrimberg/powershell-training/README.md

     Rename-Item -Path ./test/example.txt example2.txt # Rename the specific file or folder Remove-Item -Path ./test/example2.txt # Remove the file or folder without ask
     ```

+* Managing Operating System's Process

+    ```powershell
+    Get-Process # Get a entire list of running process in the operating system Get-Process -Name Docker # Get a list of process named as specific name Start-Process -FilePath ./process # Start a specific process located at specific path Stop-Process -Id 1 # Stop the process with a specific Id Stop-Process -Name Docker # Stop all the process with name Docker Wait-Process -Id 1 # Waiting in the console until the process has stoped
+    ```